Scientific name: Scutellinia scutellata (L.) Lambotte

 Comments:

-spores may be required
+identification may not be

 More information at MushroomExpert.com: